 Labelling your thoughts can be a useful mindful technique to help you detach from your anxiety.
 Rather than fixating on what you’re anxious about, see what labels you can use to describe your thoughts instead.
 For example, are you worrying, judging, remembering, doubting, analysing, or imagining?
 Place a label on your thought then let it drift away.

 Tension can cause us to clench our jaw and tighten our shoulders without even realising it.
-Bring your attention to these two places and consciously start to release and relax them.
+Surprisingly, our thumbs often get tense when we’re stressed too!
+Bring your attention to these places and consciously start to release and relax them.
 This releasing of tension in your body can help your mind to relax too, and help your nervous system to find a place of balance rather than agitation.